Galadon123/Lambda-Function-with-Pulumi-python/README.md

     ```
 ![](https://github.com/Galadon123/Lambda-Function-with-Pulumi-python/blob/main/image/l-1.png)
 By following these steps, you can automate the deployment of a Lambda function, ensuring a consistent and efficient workflow from code changes to deployment.
+## Summary

+This documentation provides a detailed guide on setting up an automated workflow to deploy a Node.js Lambda function using Pulumi and GitHub Actions.
+By organizing infrastructure code in Pulumi and leveraging GitHub Actions for CI/CD, we ensure a smooth and repeatable deployment process.